iw-tom/policies/ISO-9001/code-of-conduct/readme.md

 ## Policy brief & purpose

 Our Employee Code of Conduct company policy outlines our expectations regarding employees’ behaviour towards their colleagues, supervisors and overall organisation.
 We promote freedom of expression and open communication.
 But we expect all employees to follow our code of conduct.
 They should avoid offending, participating in serious disputes and disrupting our workplace.
-We also expect them to foster a well-organized, respectful and collaborative environment.
+We also expect them to foster a well-organised, respectful and collaborative environment.

 ## Scope
 This policy applies to all our employees regardless of employment agreement or rank.